 Thysse then set his sights on the prestigious WBC super-middleweight belt.
 He challenged Germany’s Markus Beyer in Dresden in February 2004 but lost on points.

-On 24 April of the same year he made the fifth defence of his SA title, beating Mthokozisi Malinga to become the outright holder of an Old Buck belt.
+On the 24th of April, the same year he made the fifth defence of his SA title, beating Mthokozisi Malinga to become the outright holder of an Old Buck belt.

 Never one to duck a challenge, Thysse took on Mikkel Kessler of Denmark for the WBC International super-middleweight title in June.